-Test validity was conducted to test the tool for appropriateness, comprehensiveness, relevance, correction and clearance through nine experts, from the Medical-Surgical Nursing staff at the Faculties of Nursing (Port Said, Mansoura and Benha University) and Medical Staff of chest Medicine, Faculty of Medicine, Mansoura c- Pilot study:
+Test validity was conducted to test the tool for appropriateness, comprehensiveness, relevance, correction and clearance through (9) experts, from the Medical-Surgical Nursing staff at the Faculties of Nursing (Port Said, Mansoura and Benha University) and Medical Staff of chest Medicine, Faculty of Medicine, Mansoura University.

-University.
 Experts were from different academic categories (professors and assistant professors).
 Their opinions were elicited regarding the tool format, layout, consistency, and scoring system.